In this Article

 The National Association for Professional Gerontologists provides voluntary certification demonstrating a core body of gerontological knowledge.
 This includes a broad background in the social, psychological, and physical/biological aspects of aging, including theoretical concepts.
 The certification also represents a student’s knowledge of practice concepts in working with older adults, including ethical issues, and mastery of gerontology skills and competencies.

 While the U.S. Bureau of Labor Statistics (BLS) does not list salary data specifically for gerontological work, the salaries for the profession fall under the category of “medical scientists.”
-For this medical scientist category, BLS reports a median income of $91,510 per year.
+Here are median annual wages by state:

-The job outlook through 2029 predicts growth in this field of 6%, which is faster than the 4% average overall job growth over the same period.
-The 138,000 jobs reported in 2019 are expected to rise by another 8,400 jobs over the decade.
+The job outlook through 2032 predicts growth in this field of 9.8%, which is much faster than the 5% average overall job growth over the same period.

 Masters says the salary that gerontology degree-earners can expect will depend mostly on the position, the education, and the employer.
 “A non-profit will pay less than a for-profit company with more resources,” she says.